Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Subtrees of hyperbolic spaces

+Note that in either case, $H'<G'$ (see Proposition \ref{prop-inter property}).
+Now the subgroup $H'$ corresponds to a subtree of subspaces $\pi|_Y:Y\to S$ in the tree of spaces $\pi:X\to T$ corresponding to $G'$ (see Section \ref{sec-application}).
+Then the fact that the pair $(Y,X)$ satisfies the compatible fiberwise projection condition follows from Lemma \ref{lem-uniform Mitra imp proj con} (below) in case $(1)$ and from Example \ref{exp-compatible projection} in case $(2)$. \end{example}

-\begin{example} Although the projection hypothesis may seem unnatural it holds in the following situations: \begin{enumerate} \item If for all $v\in V(S)$, $Y_v$ is uniformly qi embedded (or equivalently, uniformly quasiconvex) in $X_v$ then the projection hypothesis holds if and only if $\{Y_v:v\in V(S)\}$ is a flow-stable family of subsets of $X$.
-See Proposition \ref{induced subtree consistent} below. \item Suppose that for all $e\in E(S)$, the qi embeddings $Y_e\map X_e$ are all uniform quasiisometries.
+\begin{lemma} Suppose that for all $e\in E(S)$, the qi embeddings $Y_e\map X_e$ are all uniform quasiisometries.
 Further assume that there is a proper map $\psi:\R_{\ge0}\map\R_{\geq 0}$ such that for all $u\in V(S)$, the inclusion $Y_u\map X_u$ satisfies uniform Mitra's criterion with the function $\psi$ (see Definition \ref{mitra-irr}).
-Then the projection hypothesis holds by Lemma \ref{uni-mitra-proj}. \end{enumerate} \end{example}
+Then the compatible fiberwise projection condition holds by Lemma \ref{uni-mitra-proj}. \end{lemma}

+Another consequence of the projection condition is the following result which is not as straightforward as the previous lemma and hence we write a proof for it. \begin{lemma} Suppose $\pi:X\map T$ is a tree of hyperbolic spaces and $\pi_1:Y\map S$ is a subtree of spaces satisfying the hypotheses of Convention \ref{con-induced spaces}.
+Suppose $Y$ is fiberwise qi embedded too.
+Then the following are equivalent.